 Dental sealants are tooth-colored or clear to blend with your natural teeth.

 Dental sealants can prevent costly cavity fillings in the future.

 Dental sealants are typically recommended for children, but that doesn’t mean they aren’t an option for patients of all ages who want to protect their teeth from cavities.
 At Westgate Family Dental, we can help determine if you or your child can benefit from tooth sealants.
 If you are an ideal candidate, getting dental sealants will look like the following.

 Sealants are placed on the grooves of teeth.
 We will thoroughly clean each tooth that will receive a dental sealant to increase its effectiveness, then dry the tooth.

 - Step 2

-An acidic gel is placed on the area to make it slightly rougher and easier for the sealant to bond.
+An acidic solution is placed on the area to make the tooth slightly rougher.
+This solution makes the sealant easier to bond.

 - Step 3